 Dr. Chu is a passionate and dedicated teacher.
 Because of the interests of violin pedagogy, for her doctor dissertation, entitled "Pedagogical Guide for Kreutzer 42 Studies for Violin", she dedicatedly studied all 42 etudes and analyzed each etude in technical and musical aspect.
 She was violin instructor in the University of Texas at Austin String Project from 2015-2017.
 In summer 2017, she was honorably selected as teaching fellow at the Interlochen Summer Arts camp in Michigan which was founded in 1928 and is one of the largest and most successful summer arts camp for young musicians in the U.S. She maintains her private studio in Austin and Round Rock area and she has also been team teaching with her professor Ms. Sandy Yamamoto.
-Her students have been winning top seats in All-Region Orchestra and All-State Orchestra.

 Dr. Chu earned her Bachelor's Degree from Central Conservatory of Music in Beijing China and her Master and Doctor's Degree from The University of Texas at Austin.
 Her principal teachers including Peiyan Liu, Keqiang Sui, and Sandy Yamamoto.